ColinNebula/colin-nebula-3d-portfolio/README.md

 ## Description
 This webpage was made using React.
-It was created to display my skills an 3D artist.
+It was created to display my skills a 3D artist.

 ## Table of Contents
   * [Description](#description)